 Live Stream 1: Review of the content so far

-On this course, learners will have the opportunity to ask the educators particular questions through live events called Live Streams These events also allow the educator to recap the previous weeks.
+On this course, learners will have the opportunity to ask the educators particular questions through live events called Live Stream.
+These events also allow the educator to recap over the previous week.

 This is the first of our two Live Stream sessions.
 We will discuss the content of the course so far.